brndnmtthws/brndn-io/content/posts/the-arduous-path-to-mastery/index.md

 ## The Quality of Practice Matters

-Modern research shows that the quality of practice matters as much as quantity.
 What Ericsson termed "deliberate practice" differs from mere repetition.
+It's not just logging hours.
 It involves:

 1. Working on specific aspects that need improvement
 2. Receiving immediate feedback